10 EFT Mistakes

 Many students of EFT like to repeat blocks of affirmations while tapping.
 Although this does not provide deep, transitional, permanent shifts, it can be a nice tool for relaxation.

 Since there is a benefit to tapping on your own, there is no need to work with a practitioner.

 EFT is a self-tool, so it is worthwhile to tap on your own.
 If you work with a qualified practitioner, though, you will likely find that your results will improve.

 You need to be trained in EFT.
 Or, alternatively, there is no need to be trained in EFT.

 Proficiency falls on a continuum.
 On one side are those who have never been trained.
 As a self-help tool, it is possible to get results on your own.
 These results, however, often come with limitations.
 Further up the spectrum are those who have been trained in the core curriculum.
 They get consistent results on self-work and on most issues when working with others.
-The highest level includes those who get consistent results on self-work and on most issues when working with others.
-Their results are also faster, deeper, and more complete than other EFT practitioners.
+The highest level includes those who get consistent results on self-work and on most issues when working with others, AND their results are faster, deeper, and more complete than other EFT practitioners.